 This guide called what these writers and thinkers produce “propaganda” that’s “baseless” and “exploitative” of terrorist attacks.
 It accuses them of “demoniz[ing] the entire Islamic faith” and “inspiring hate-based violence.”
 Importantly, the SPLC used the term “extremist” to describe the people on their list (that’s left-speak for “terrorist”).

 One of the individuals they profiled is author and women’s rights activist Ayaan Hirsi Ali, who works to end the cruel practice of female genital mutilation in the Muslim world.
 She’s also known for co-producing a short film on women’s rights with Dutch filmmaker Theo Van Gogh.
-He was brutally beheaded by a Dutch-Moroccan Muslim, who also threatened Hirsi Ali’s life.
+He was brutally stabbed after an attempted beheading by a Dutch-Moroccan Muslim, who also threatened Hirsi Ali’s life.